 Our Magic Cauliflower Cream is really, well, MAGICAL.
 The cauliflower purée means these mashed potatoes are ultra-creamy - without milk, without butter, and without heavy cream!
 There is NO DAIRY at all in these homemade mashed potatoes - but honestly?
 I don't even really miss it.

-Sure, buttery, ultra-decadent mashed potatoes are amazing on Thanksgiving or for entertaining.
+Sure, buttery, decadent, classic mashed potatoes are amazing on Thanksgiving or for entertaining.
 But for a quick weeknight dinner?
-Give me these lightened-up cauliflower mashed potatoes FOR.
+Give me these lightened-up cauliflower mashed potatoes (or our easy Greek yogurt mashed potatoes!)
+FOR.
 SURE.
+(PS - Prefer enjoying your mashed potatoes with gravy?
+Try these with our vegetarian Guinness mushroom gravy!)

 These easy mashed potatoes are made from scratch with our favorite yellow (aka Yukon Gold aka butter) potatoes, plenty of Magic Cauliflower Cream, salt, and pepper - and that's it!